MFRamon-zz/EasyGit/README.md

 # Use it to set your own Git username to a local repository
 $ git config user.name "<username>"

+# Show the current configuration for your git repository such as the Fetch / Push URL, remote and local branches
+$ git remote show <remote>

+# Show the remote tracking branch for each of the branches
+$ git branch -vv

 # Create and checkout to a new branch
 $ git checkout -b <new_branch_name>